 It is envisaged that Leith Offshore Renewable Energy Park (LOREP) will be at the forefront of these developments as one of Europe’s largest ORE parks.
 Situated to the east of Edinburgh on land between Musselburgh and Portobello near the Firth of Forth, this site has already attracted significant investment from several major organisations resulting in over 80 jobs.
 Scottish Enterprise is overseeing its development, allowing for 1000 new jobs and generating clean green electricity equivalent to supplying 50,000 households or powering 30,000 homes.

 SSE has spent over £40m on redeveloping the site, and around a further £25m will be invested in renewable energy facilities before 2010.
 In addition to this, Scottish Enterprise has also invested £45m in infrastructure improvements such as transport links, roads and telecoms plus between £6-10m into office buildings like Heathfield House, which Leith Development Agency already occupies.
 There are plans for 1000 jobs being created at LOREP and an access road linking it to the A1.
 This will make the site easier for employees and visitors to travel there via public transport or car to work at Scotland’s largest offshore ORE park from 2011 onwards.

 These developments aim to create the infrastructure for Scotland’s first-ever offshore wind farm and energy park as part of a £1.5bn green energy development plan in Scotland. £55 million is being invested in this project by Scottish Enterprise, which will help create 1000 jobs in research and development, engineering and construction, and 150 permanent posts once the site opens.

-Fun Fact: During construction an Escort massage from Edinburgh wanted to set up a studio right next to the Energie Hub to make some business with the workers, but did not receive a building permit.
+Fun Fact: During construction an Escort Service wanted to set up their office right next to the Energy Hub to make some business with the workers, but did not receive a building permit.
 Reason: The concept was not energy-neutral!